restorecommerce/identity-srv/README.md

 This microservice' features:

 - Management of _User Accounts_ and _Roles_ entities
+- User-to-Role associations with arbitrary scoping
-- User account creation
+- User account creation (self-service and by privileged user)
-- Password change
+- Password change (self-service)
-- Password recovery
+- Password recovery (self-service)
-- Un-registration
+- Un-registration (self-service)
+- Customizable, optional email notifications to drive processes

 The microservice exposes a [gRPC](https://grpc.io/docs) interface for handling CRUD operations and user-specific functionalities.
 This service persists user data within an [ArangoDB](https://www.arangodb.com/) instance and generic asynchronous communication is performed with [Apache Kafka](https://kafka.apache.org/), using an event-driven approach with message interfaces defined with [Protocol Buffers](https://developers.google.com/protocol-buffers/) (see [kafka-client](https://github.com/restorecommerce/kafka-client) for more information).
 Resource-handling operations are implemented and exposed through the [UserService and the RoleService](service.ts), which extend the [resource-base-interface](https://github.com/restorecommerce/resource-base-interface) generic class `ServiceBase`.